Many sleep disorders manifest with insomnia and usually excessive daytime sleepiness (EDS).

 Insomnia related to physical disorders

 Physical disorders may interfere with sleep and cause insomnia and EDS.
 Disorders that cause pain or discomfort (eg, arthritis Osteoarthritis (OA) Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
 Symptoms... read more , cancer Overview of Cancer Cancer is an unregulated proliferation of cells.
-Its prominent properties are A lack of differentiation of cells Local invasion of adjoining tissue Metastasis, which is spread to distant sites... read more , herniated disks Herniated Nucleus Pulposus Herniated nucleus pulposus is prolapse of an intervertebral disk through a tear in the surrounding annulus fibrosus.
+Its prominent properties are A lack of cell differentiation Local invasion of adjoining tissue Metastasis, which is spread to distant sites through... read more , herniated disks Cervical Herniated Nucleus Pulposus Herniated nucleus pulposus is prolapse of an intervertebral disk through a tear in the surrounding annulus fibrosus.
 The tear causes pain due to irritation of sensory nerves in the disk, and... read more ), particularly those that worsen with movement, cause transient awakenings and poor sleep quality.
 Nocturnal seizures can also interfere with sleep.